-Various techniques that range from "controlled supply of oxygen" to the total opposite "prevention of oxygen influence" in winemaking.
-Oxygen uptake takes place when the surface of the must/wine comes into contact with air.
-These are especially all activities where mechanical movement takes place, such as pressing, fining, filtration, deacidification, overpumping and bottling.
-But also during barrel ageing, a small supply of oxygen takes place through the vessel cavities in the wood, as well as during bottle ageing through oxygen-permeable closure types.
-The latter is also consciously controlled.
+Various techniques that stand in the winemaking process by "controlled supply of oxygen" or "preventing the influence of oxygen".
+Oxygen uptake occurs when the surface of the grape must or WQein comes into contact with air.
+These are especially all activities where a mechanical movement takes place, such as pressing, fining, filtration, deacidification, overpumping and bottling.
+But also during barrel ageing, a small supply of oxygen takes place through the vessel cavities in the wood, as well as during bottle ageing through the cork or other closures.
+The latter is also deliberately controlled by means of special, oxygen-permeable closures.
 Uptake is favoured by large liquid surfaces, such as those found in tanks or barrels or in turbulent flow behaviour.
-Likewise, absorption is enhanced by low temperatures.
+Similarly, oxygen uptake is enhanced by low temperatures.